 A bustling city that also has many beautiful Buddhist temples, Bangkok is one of the most popular destinations in Thailand.
 As you slowly discover the things to do in Bangkok, you will realize that it is a fascinating city.
-Splendid temple (wat) complexes with traditional Thai architecture are among the top Bangkok tourist attractions.
+Splendid temple (also called wat) complexes with traditional Thai architecture are among the top Bangkok tourist attractions.
 Wat Phra Kaew, Wat Pho, and Wat Arun are striking examples.
 The Grand Palace –a fabulous complex of royal buildings – is an integral part of Bangkok sightseeing.

-Bangkok is also among the best street food destinations in the world.
+That said, Bangkok is also among the best street food destinations in the world.
 The delicious dishes will tempt even those who are not foodies.
 Once the sun sets, Bangkok turns on its nightlife mode at its numerous clubs and bars.

 There are other places too that will make it to any list of what to see in Bangkok – from the Jim Thompson House to the floating markets around the city.